is-bio/is-bio/docs/GitHub_App.md

 - Set `app_id` value with the `App ID` of your GitHub App.
 - Set `public_link` value with the `Public link` of your GitHub App.
+    If your GitHub App is private (Only allow this GitHub App to be installed on your own GitHub account), you don't need to enter it.

 ## Test blog syncing feature